Search results for

 Apple Handoff is a continuity feature that allows users to carry out tasks across multiple iOS devices.
 For example, you can begin an email on your iPhone and finish it later on your Mac.
 Apple Handoff is compatible with many iOS-specific applications, including Calendar, Contacts, Pages, and Safari.
 Users must be logged into iCloud with the same Apple ID on each device for the feature to work.

 The Apple HomePod mini uses the company’s Handoff feature to transfer audio when your iPhone or iPad is nearby.
-However, with a roughly 30cm Bluetooth connectivity range, this feature can cause some annoyance.
-For example, suppose your iPhone is close enough for the HomePod mini to recognize it, but far enough away that a connection cannot occur.
+However, with a roughly 30cm Bluetooth connectivity range, this feature can be temperamental.
+For example, suppose your iPhone is close enough for the HomePod mini to recognize it, but far away enough so that it can’t connect.
 In that case, your phone will vibrate and notify you to move it closer to the speaker for Handoff.
 This alert can become grating if your speaker is situated in a place you pass frequently.
-The Apple HomePod mini (2nd generation) could use a more accurate Handoff feature when it comes to fruition.
+The Apple HomePod mini (2nd generation) would benefit from a more accurate Handoff feature.

 Integrated Spotify access